What's next on Ken's agenda?

 After opposition from the Environment Agency to replacing the original derelict bridge despite letters from locals, my long negotiations with EA & Lincs County Council mean that they have 'received' a brand new low maintenance bridge package from the Environment Agency - free of charge - for the benefit of all of us!
 The work started on 10th October 2007 and the new bridge is now open.
 The gates are now complete; hopefully the path surface will be rolled and made firmer before long to allow more comfortable wheelchair access.

-The Tallington Museum is being planned for the Church Room on Bainton Road and will store the archives of so much material relevant to the village's past as well as displaying old maps and evidence of our history.
+The Tallington Museum was being planned for the Church Room on Bainton Road and would store the archives of so much material relevant to the village's past as well as displaying old maps and evidence of our history.
 Unfortunately this has slipped well down the priority list for various reasons!

 The long-distance footpath from The Deepings to Stamford via the Stamford Canal towpath, built in 1670 (100 years before the Industrial Revolution) and abandoned in 1856, is an ongoing project under the Discovering Lost Ways scheme - but will be stepped up when I get a few minutes!
 Watch this space.....